cvat-ai/cvat/README.md

 ## REST API

-CVAT has a REST API.
+CVAT has a REST API: [documentation](https://cvat-ai.github.io/cvat/docs/administration/basics/rest_api_guide/).
 Its current version is `2.0-alpha`.
-We focus on its improvement and therefore REST API may be changed in the next release.
+We focus on its improvement, and the API may be changed in the next releases.

 ## Screencasts 🎦